What is Strategic Account Management?

 It’s important to identify the strengths and weaknesses of your competitors.
 Also, get the analysis of Customer Spend vs Wallet share.
 Based on the analysis you can better decide your action plan for your strategic account management.

-How Strategic Account Management Plan can help create values?
+Strategic Account Management Plan

 One of the most important aspects of Strategic Account Management and leadership is to always look for new opportunities to help grow your client’s business.
 You can always make use of the relationship that you’ve built to get insights about the problems your client is facing.
 You can then cross-sell or up-sell with your skills, or develop a completely new product that caters to your client’s needs.